Chapter 1: Cultural Relativism (see below)

 The recent successes of modern science in the realms of the physical and biological world continue to grow.
 Developments today in physics, chemistry, and genetics promise a better understanding of the human body and the world around us plus a brighter future for many individuals.
 But, at the same time, we are witnessing the untimely death of millions of people, the increased depletion of resources, the growing danger of formidable weaponry, and the ultimate peril of an inhospitable planet in the near future is increasing.
-To meet these threats, more than technological progress is needed.
-The successful future of humanity depends upon an advanced understanding of the species and societal developments that will protect the individual and secure the future of the planet.
-To achieve these goals a relativistic theory of social behavior.
+To meet these threats, more than progress in the physical and biological sciences is needed.
+To ensure a reasonable future for humans, progress is required in the social sciences.
+In particular, effective solutions to the problems emerging in our changing world require a fresh theory of social behavior.
 I suggest this requires a modern theory based on two fundamental concepts: relativity and culture.
 These are discussed in detail in the following two chapters.

 Emeritus Professor of Anthropology

 Do not quote the following without written permission of the author.
 Editorial changes may be made at any time.
 Comments are welcome and should be addressed to firstname.lastname@example.org.